What you need to know:

 - While Andrew has consistently denied any wrongdoing in connection with his friendship with Epstein, concerns about Mountbatten-Windsor’s links to the late financier have dogged the royal family for more than a decade.

-- The arrest of a brother of a monarch was an extraordinary development with no precedent in modern times that will no doubt put more pressure on the crown.
+- The arrest of a brother of a monarch was an extraordinary development with no precedent in modern times.

-- Following the arrest, King Charles III said that the law must take its course in the investigation, and he sought to reassure the British public that he would continue to serve them.
+- Following the arrest, King Charles III said that the law must take its course, and he sought to reassure the British public he would continue to serve them.

-- Thames Valley Police said that a man in his 60s from Norfolk in eastern England was arrested and remained in custody.
+- Thames Valley Police said a man in his 60s from Norfolk in eastern England was arrested and later released with investigations continuing.

 - Former prince Andrew arrested over Epstein links - watch on TVNZ+